bizhuka/eui/info/ZCL_EUI_ALV-en.md

 Often writing the report itself takes a little time, but ~~further "Rumble in the Bronx"~~ joint search for errors takes much more physical and mental efforts, both of the developer and the task manager.

-One of the easiest ways is to show in popup ALV what this amount is made of.\
+One of the easiest ways is to show in popup ALV what this amount is made of.<br/>
 Those suppose that a report is **collect**ing amount in the main table, during drilldown we show all the positions from which this amount was collected

 ![](https://raw.githubusercontent.com/wiki/bizhuka/py_demo/src/alv_0.png)